GitKraken Client uses profiles to store your app preferences, current Tabs, and Git config information.

 What's saved in each profile?

 The General, Authentication, and UI Preferences settings configured under your Preferences are profile-specific.

 Tabs are unique to each profile.
 When creating a new profile, GitKraken will use the same tabs that are open in your current profile.

 Integrations are unique to each profile.
-If you need to connect to a second GitHub account, create a second profile and connect the other GitHub account from the Authentication tab.
-You can do the same for other Bitbucket or GitLab accounts.
+If you need to connect to a second remote hosting account, create a second profile and connect the other account from the Authentication tab.
+You can do this for any of the integrations.

 Your commit avatar is either a generated identicon, or the active Gravatar image linked to your

 .gitconfig email address.
 If you change your Gravatar, your GitKraken avatar will update itself.

 To change the image, click the profile button in the top right corner then Manage Profiles followed by Edit Profile.